Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] Internet shortcut launchers: Gapps
 - [ ] Apply rule: all variables should be declared with the needed scope and its write/read permissions (local -r)
 - [ ] Add examples (images) of a working environement after applying the customizer in Linux
-- [ ] May be possible to achieve a post configuration install to nemo-desktop ? to add some customization such as the rendering thumbnails of images depending on the size

 #### Coming features
 - [ ] Why some programs such as pycharm can not be added to favourites from the task bar? (related to launchers and how executables are related to launchers)